-- The WTO has over 160 members representing 98 per cent of world trade.
-Over 20 countries are seeking to join the WTO. - To join the WTO, a government has to bring its economic and trade policies in line with WTO rules and negotiate its terms of entry with the WTO membership.
+- The WTO has over 164 members representing 98 per cent of world trade.
+Over 20 countries are seeking to join the WTO. - To join the WTO, a government has to bring its economic and trade policies in line with WTO rules.